upgradeQ/Daylight/readme.md

 add Color Correction filter and set opacity to mpv source, project it to window or second screen
 4. same
 # Notes
-> replay recording with max resolution for second screen or custom resolution for window projector.
+replay recording with max resolution for second screen or custom resolution for window projector.
 With OBS you can tweak aspect ratio.
+pygame overlay requires ahk running under admin , so it's only `windows`